 One of the noted Lewis sisters of Acoma Pueblo, Marilyn was born into the Yellow Corn Clan in 1954.
-Together with Rebecca Lucario, Diane Lewis, Carolyn Concho and Judy Lewis, she learned the art of pottery making from their grandmother, Delores Sanchez.
+Together with Rebecca Lucario, Diane Lewis, Carolyn Concho and Judy Lewis, she learned the art of pottery making from their mother, Katherine Lewis, and their grandmother, Delores Sanchez.

 There is an interview with Marilyn where she demonstrates how she makes her pottery and talks about what the shapes and designs mean tho her.
 The video was live streamed in August, 2020.